French Wars of Religion: Regency of Catherine de' Medici

+Turn to violence

+Guyenne was the epicentre of the turn to religious violence in late 16th-century France.
+Many explanations have been proffered for the rise of violence.
+Traditional explanations focus on the influence of Jeanne d'Albret and Antoine of Navarre.
+Other explanations focus on the rise of seigneurialism in the 1550s and see the turn to violence as a response of the peasant class.
+The murder of the baron of Château de Fumel by a Protestant mob in 1561 is often cited as an example.
+Recent analyses, on the other hand, have turned the focus on religious explanations.
+Denis Crouzet fingers the fiery eschatological preaching of the Franciscan Thomas Illyricus, who toured the region in the 1510s and 1520s.
+Stuart Carroll, however, argues for politicisation: "the violence was directly caused by politicized factions and was not the result of a spontaneous intercommunal eruption."

 1562–1570

-The "first" war (1562–1563)
+"First" war (1562–1563)

 Although the Huguenots had begun mobilising for war before the Vassy massacre, many claimed that the massacre confirmed claims that they could not rely on the Edict of Saint Germain.
 In response, a group of nobles led by Condé proclaimed their intention of "liberating" the king from "evil" councillors and seized Orléans on 2 April 1562.
 This example was quickly followed by Protestant groups around France, who seized and garrisoned Angers, Blois and Tours along the Loire and assaulted Valence in the Rhône River.
 After capturing Lyon on 30 April, the attackers first sacked, then demolished all Catholic institutions in the city.

 Hoping to turn Toulouse over to Condé, local Huguenots seized the Hôtel de ville but met resistance from angry Catholic mobs which resulted in street battles and over 3,000 deaths, mostly Huguenots.
 On 12 April 1562, there were massacres of Huguenots at Sens, as well as at Tours in July.
 As the conflict escalated, the Crown revoked the Edict under pressure from the Guise faction.

 The major engagements of the war occurred at Rouen, Dreux, and Orléans.
 At the Siege of Rouen (May–October 1562), the crown regained the city, but Antoine of Navarre died of his wounds.
 In the Battle of Dreux (December 1562), Condé was captured by the crown, and the constable Montmorency was captured by those opposing the crown.
 In February 1563, at the Siege of Orléans, Francis, Duke of Guise, was shot and killed by the Huguenot Jean de Poltrot de Méré.
 As he was killed outside of direct combat, the Guise considered this an assassination on the orders of the duke's enemy, Admiral Coligny.
 The popular unrest caused by the assassination, coupled with the resistance by the city of Orléans to the siege, led Catherine de' Medici to mediate a truce, resulting in the Edict of Amboise on 19 March 1563.